cbdefontenay/freyr/README.md

  ## Key Features
  - Full customization of colors, sizes, and layouts using configuration structs and enums.
- - Responsive designs that adapt seamlessly to mobile and desktop layouts.
+ - Responsive designs that adapt seamlessly to web layouts.
  - Easy integration into Dioxus projects, with CSS styles scoped to each component.

- ## Example Usage
+ ## Example Usage (_using the version 0.6-alpha4_)

  ```rust
  #![allow(non_snake_case)]